Tiznoo House

 Tizno House is one of the oldest houses in the city of Dezful.
 The house is numbered 2573 in the National Iranian Art Series, and is one of the largest and most beautiful houses in the Quay neighborhood, which, in terms of architectural style, has all the features of the Dezful House.
 This structure has expanded on the eastern side of the main square of Qaleh Dezful's neighborhood and is compatible with the ecosystem and the city's lifestyle.
-The structure and structure of the structure returns to Safavid times, which has undergone many changes during the Qajar period.
+The structure of the house dates to the Safavid era and has undergone many changes during the Qajar era.
 This house has eight entrances, a central porch, rooms on the porches, a slope of the living room, a chamber or a swaddling room, and a beautiful bricks of freezing and bleeding.

 The outer space of the house

 The main interior of the house is introspective and has a main porch on the ground floor and two porches on the first floor.
 The flooring of the yard is made using bricks with dimensions of 20,20,3.
 The building has two floors and the ground floor is 4 steps above the courtyard.
 In front of the main porch and ground floor rooms.